woodxiang/supreium-headless-gl/README.md

 1. Install npm dependencies: `npm install`
 1. Run node-gyp to generate build scripts: `npm run rebuild`

 Once this is done, you should be good to go!
 A few more things

 * To run the test cases, use the command `npm test`, or execute specific tests by just running them using `node`.
 * On a Unix-like platform, you can do incremental rebuilds by going into the `build/` directory and running `make`.
 This is **way faster** running `npm build` each time you make a change.

+Note: the `gl-conformance` package is currently hosted on GitHub Package Registry.
+To install from there, you may need to add `//npm.pkg.github.com` to your user directory's `.npmrc` file

 ## License